 As the Director of Community, Asia knew that she needed a way to create authentic bonds among the volunteers, many of whom had never worked together before, or met in person.
 She brought on Donut, as she was familiar with virtual coffee programs from her time at past organizations.
 With the click of a button, she was able to create new pathways for people to connect and relate with one another, and the response was huge.

 The COVID Tracking team is a unique bunch, as they are nearly all volunteers — many with other day jobs — who are motivated to do whatever it takes to track and understand the virus.
 “The team is very smart, totally remote, caring, ambitious, and keen to network,” Asia said.
 “The caliber of people on the project is incredible.
 Putting my community manager hat on, I asked myself: ‘what’s going to get people to continue doing this work?’
 Career growth, networking, and community, since we’re still at home.”
-Asia’s hypothesis was correct: their connections program has seen exponential growth, and week after week an enthusiastic pool of volunteers that meet up via Zoom and post recaps with selfies in the channel afterwards.
+Asia’s hypothesis was correct: their Intros have seen exponential growth, and week after week an enthusiastic pool of volunteers that meet up via Zoom and post recaps with selfies in the channel afterwards.

 Enabling a fully remote workforce from scratch

 Asia knew that she needed to ensure that new volunteers were set up for success from day one, in terms of having clear expectations, an ability to navigate resources independently, and a way to meet the right people at the right time.
 Especially in a world where everything is done remotely, and people are making time in their busy work schedules to do this vital volunteer work, she knew that it would be important to structure — and automate — as much of the onboarding process as possible.
 Using Donut’s onboarding product, she focused on setting volunteers up with a steady stream of crucial resources, expectations, and connections within the organization, all delivered in Slack — all while capturing feedback in real time about the volunteer experience.